rodan/thpp/README.md

 the code depends on the headers and libraries provided by the following packages:

- * media-libs/exiftool-12.42 (tool to read and write meta information in image, audio and video files)
  * dev-libs/json-c-0.16 (JSON implementation in C)
  * dev-libs/apr-util-1.6.3 (Apache Portable Runtime Utility Library)
  * media-libs/glfw-3.3.8 (Portable OpenGL FrameWork)